CCBR/HowTos/docs/GitHub/guide/5_basic_actions.md

     When an issue or PR is assigned to a CCBR member, this action will automatically add it to their personal GitHub Project, if they have one.
     This file can be copy and pasted exactly as-is into any CCBR repo from [here](https://github.com/CCBR/CCBR_NextflowTemplate/blob/main/.github/workflows/projects.yml).

+## Advanced

+View the [GitHub Actions demo](/docs/GitHub/github-actions-demo.qmd) for an in-depth guide for creating your own GitHub Actions workflows.